thoughtworks-jumpstart/jumpstart/testing-and-tdd/react-testing-tools/snapshot-testing.md

 **Important**: Snapshot tests are a complement to, **not** a replacement for, unit tests!

-**The rule of thumb is, don't use snapshot testing by default.
-You should write a lot of unit test to verify the behavior of the React components.**

-There are only a few scenarios when snapshot might make sense:

-* When a component is purely presentational (i.e. there is no behavior at all).
-You can write one snapshot test once you are happy with what it presents.

-* When you get a legacy codebase without any tests, and you want to quickly add some regression tests before you start major refactoring on the codebase.
+ It's essentially a tool for regression testing (i.e. validating the system under test is still behave as it was before).
+When you get a legacy codebase without any tests, and you want to quickly add some regression tests before you start major refactoring on the codebase, you can use snapshot tests.

+However, don't use snapshot tests to validate the behavior of the components.
+If you want to test how a component react to user interactions, you have to write proper unit tests for the component.

+The rule of thumb is, use snapshot testing for regression tests only.
+You should write a lot of unit test to verify the behavior of the React components.

 ## Exercise for SnapShot Testing